 The purpose of our secondary application is to help us better understand your training and career goals and interests, as well as your interest in our program specifically.
 We first implemented a secondary application during the 2021 Match cycle and found that the information we received assisted greatly with our holistic approach to application reviews, as well as with preparing our interviewers for their one-on-one sessions with applicants on interview days.
-Given last year’s experience, we have decided to carry this requirement into the 2022 Match cycle.
+We have decided to carry this requirement into the 2023 Match cycle.

 - What most excites you about living in St. Louis or the Midwest?